 RESIDENTIAL ELECTRICAL PANELS & CIRCUIT BREAKER SERVICE

-From the moment it enters your home from the electrical grid, power is trying to course through your home as fast as possible.
-There is only so much current that the wiring in your home can handle at any one time, and only so much power draw.
+From the moment it enters your home via the electrical grid, power is trying to course through your home as fast as possible.
+There is only so much current that the wiring in your Tyler, Texas home can handle at any one time, and only so much power draw.
 That’s part of why your home is separated into circuits.
 At Dynamic Electricians, we know electrical panels.
-From installation to repair, we’ll take care of any service you need.
-Including:
+From installation to repair, we’ll take care of any service you need, including:

 - Breaker Replacement

 - GFCI and AFCI Installations

 Your circuit breaker keeps your device safe.
 As the number of devices or appliances you place on a circuit increases, so does the load placed on your electrical system.
 As the current increases to keep up with this demand, your wires will begin to heat up.
 Depending on the rating of your connections, eventually this heating will cause your wires to draw more power than the system can handle, entering a dangerous runaway state.
 It’s before this point that your circuit breaker will trip.

 Your electrical panel is a safety device because it helps control just how heavy a load is on each circuit at a time.
 Whether you’re using a fuse box or more modern breakers, the goal is the same: cut off power when the demand exceeds the rating for your system.

 Many of your appliances are what we term “high load devices.”
 This simply means that they use more power than standard devices like computers or your television.
 While typical examples of high load devices are your air conditioner or laundry drier, anything with a high power drain (a microwave or dishwasher for example) can put a heavy strain on your home’s electrical system.